 Sites that are encumbered by critical areas (environmental constraints such as wetlands) are regulated by the Critical Area Ordinance which is a science-based set of regulations that protect areas using buffers and other limitations on development.
 In some situations, the critical area regulations can eliminate any development potential of a property.
 In these rare situations, an owner can apply for a Reasonable Use Exception (RUE), to allow special exception from critical area buffers so that reasonable economic use of the property can be achieved.
 Prior to applying for a RUE, all code established buffer modifications must be exhausted and found unworkable.
 These exceptions are a last resort and only allow minimal development.

 The RUE exception is in the code to address constitutional property rights.
-They are rarely applicable but when used, the code language can be challenging to decipher because of ambiguous wording.
+They are rarely applicable but when used, the code language can be challenging to decipher because of ambiguous wording, particularly in relationship to groups of parcels in single ownership.